Projects per year

 Personal profile

-Dr. Nhat-Tu Le received her bachelor’s degree in microbiology (1997) and master’s degree in science, Microbiology (2001) from the University of Science, Ho Chi Minh City, Vietnam.
-She began her career as a quality control manager at LG-Vina factory-DeBon Cosmetics in Nhon Trach II Industrial Zone, Dong Nai, Vietnam.
-She later joined ICA Pharmaceutical LTD, Ho Chi Minh City, Vietnam as an Assistant Director of Research and Development and Regulatory Affairs.
+Dr. Le earned her bachelor’s degree in microbiology (1997) and master’s degree in science, Microbiology (2001) from the University of Science, Ho Chi Minh City, Vietnam.
+Early in her career, she worked as a Quality Control Manager at LG-Vina factory-DeBon Cosmetics and later as Assistant Director of Research and Development and Regulatory Affairs at ICA Pharmaceutical LTD in Vietnam.

 Research interests